CIRCA 1973

 CIRCA 1985

 The instrument below is a one of kind in the world.
-The objective was to design an acoustic guitar that would embody the tonal characteristics of conventional instruments, with some added structural improvements over acoustic stringed instrument construction.
-Other criteria were that it would be light and small enough to travel easily, while still projecting the integrity of a stringed instrument built with a 100 year old European Spruce Soundboard.
-UPDATE: This guitar was recently refinished for voicing.
-When it was strung it produced an extraordinary range of harmonics and tonal timbre way beyond what was expected, and with unusual sustain.
-Never heard anything like it.
+The objective was to design an acoustic guitar that would embody the tonal characteristics of conventional instruments, with some added structural improvements over conventional acoustic stringed instrument construction.
+Other criteria were that it could be made in a day, and would be light and small enough to travel easily, while still projecting the integrity of a stringed instrument built from classic tone woods.

 "Carroll Bailey was likely the only musician to span so many eras, and conductors, in the life of what is now known as the Virginia Symphony Orchestra" -at least 50 years, from 1943, as 1st principal during part of that time.
 He came to MINTdesign with his favorite bass literally in pieces.
 It had dropped down a stairwell, "exploding" when it hit the bottom.
 We told him the instrument could be restored.
 He played it for another decade.
 We remember him with great fondness and appreciation.